An Extraordinary Stop on Your Nantucket Visit.

 Adorned with the image of a leather punch, the carved wooden sign outside the door leaves no ambiguity about the nature of this shop.
 As you walk in, the first thing you notice is the rich, musky smell of cowhide.
 Then, your eyes fixate on illuminated display cases featuring curiously intricate, nautical-themed items, belt buckles, cufflinks, money clips, and more.
 You've arrived at Craftmasters of Nantucket.

-Craftmasters is one of the oldest shops on the island, featuring one-of-a-kind scrimshaw created by former owner and resident David Masters.
-Using premium prehistoric Wooly Mammoth ivory and oil-based paints, Masters created timeless, heirloom-quality pieces that made fine collectibles as well as distinctive gifts.
+Craftmasters is one of the oldest shops on the island, featuring one-of-a-kind scrimshaw pieces crafted by some of the few remaining master scrimshanders still working today.
+Using premium prehistoric Wooly Mammoth ivory and oil-based paints, our scrimshanders create timeless, heirloom-quality pieces that make fine collectibles as well as distinctive gifts.
 Beyond a unique selection of scrimshaw gifts and accessories, Craftmasters offers:

 Our part in scrimshaw history